akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 What we have set up only means that the pushed events are written into our local journal, to do something useful with the events we need to run a projection consuming the events.
 We'll turn them into commands and send them to an entity.

-The projection is run as sharded daemon process to partition the global stream of events among multiple consumers balanced over the nodes of the restaurant-drone-deliveries-service.
+The projection is run as @extref[Akka Sharded Daemon Process](akka:typed/cluster-sharded-daemon-process.html) to partition the global stream of events among multiple consumers balanced over the nodes of the restaurant-drone-deliveries-service.

 The handler of the projection turns the protobuf message `CoarseDroneLocation` pushed by the producer and stored in the local journal into a `Drone.UpdateLocation` and sends it over Akka Cluster Sharding to the right drone overview entity:

 Scala
 :  @@snip [DroneEvents.scala](/samples/grpc/restaurant-drone-deliveries-service-scala/src/main/scala/central/drones/LocalDroneEvents.scala) { #eventProjection }